 I love to read!
-(I’m currently reading No One Writes To The Colonel and listening to The Searcher.)
+(I’m currently reading xx and listening to Swann’s Way.)

 This is a list of every book I’ve read since I’ve started tracking that sort of thing.
 I also have a rough rating system of how good I think a book is.
 “Good” is relative and intentionally squishy; I want the rating to be indicative of two things: